soburnet/skyler-baker-portfolio/README.md

 | [home page](https://soburnet.github.io/skyler-baker-portfolio/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# TSWD-portfolio-templates
-These portfolio templates are for setting up your Telling Stories with Data site.
-Edit these pages and add new ones as needed.
-It's always helpful to keep track of your web URL.
-Consider putting that somewhere on your page for easy reference:

 - Web page URL: https://soburnet.github.io/skyler-baker-portfolio/
 - This repository: https://github.com/soburnet/skyler-baker-portfolio/